santikid/clink/README.md

 ## Caveats

-While other symlink farms like GNU stow perform "tree folding" to figure out where symlinking is most efficient, bootstrapper only symlinks files, creating non-existing parent directories in the process.
-To avoid leaving empty "orphan" folders after unlinking, bootstrapper removes empty directories up until, but not including, the original target.
+While other symlink farms like GNU stow perform "tree folding" to figure out where symlinking is most efficient, clink only symlinks files, creating non-existing parent directories in the process.
+To avoid leaving empty "orphan" folders after unlinking, clink removes empty directories up until, but not including, the original target.
 This behaviour can be overwritten by specifying the --leave-orphans flag with unlink.